sashabrun/devops-dev-b/README.md

 ## Project Overview
 This project contains the source code of store application.

 On the `back` folder, you will find the source code of the API, developed with express and node.
 On the `front` folder, you will find the source code of the front-end application, developed with Vue3.

+## Scaleway Image Build (Failed)
+I have prepared everything to build the image on Scaleway, but I was unable to get it working.

 ## Installation